abandah2/WebServiceUtility/README.md

 # WebServiceUtility

-Its an easy utility to handle http post requist (Request -> Response).
+Its an easy utility to handle http post Request (Request -> Response).

 ## How to integrate into your app?